octobercms/docs/database-structure.md

         - Create blog settings table
         - create_blog_settings_table.php

-> **Note:** For updates that refer to migration or seeding files, the first line is always the comment, then subsequent lines are script file names.
+For updates that refer to migration or seeding files, the first line is always the comment, then subsequent lines are script file names.

+> **Note:** The plugin [initialization process](../plugin/registration#routing-initialization) is disabled during the update process, this should be a consideration in migration and seeding scripts.

+<a name="update-process" class="anchor" href="#update-process"></a>
+## Update process

+Any given [update file](#update-files) will only be applied once after a successful execution.
+October executes the update process automatically when any of the following occurs:

+1. When an administrator signs in to the back-end.

+2. When the system is updated with the built-in Update feature in the back-end.

-October executes updates when you run the `php artisan october:up` command in the command line in the application directory.
-When October is updated with the built-in Update feature in the back-end the updates are executed automatically.
+3. When the console command `php artisan october:up` is called in the command line from the application directory.

+Updates are applied in a specific order, based on the [defined dependencies in the plugin registration file](../plugin/registration#dependency-definitions).
+Plugins that are dependant will not be updated until all their dependencies have been updated first.

 <a name="migration-files" class="anchor" href="#migration-files"></a>
 ## Migration files